 The Challenges Associated With Achieving Speedy Deliveries

 There are many challenges in the supply chain to work out when responding to the Amazon Effect.
-Customer expectations have evolved to the point where faster is better, and customer expectations are tied closely to the results.
 Loyalty is the currency of shopping, and creating the right experiences allows retailers to cash in.
 Creating this loyalty through providing faster shipping, however, affects many parts of the supply chain, including the following:

 Small lots must be produced.
 Resellers must build large warehouses to store more inventory and figure out how to fill orders faster.
 Additionally, machine changeovers must be faster to accommodate a faster demand schedule.